De facto property settlement: What are your rights and entitlements?

-Before being able to understand your rights, you must first be able to define your relationship as de facto.
+Before being able to understand your de facto rights and entitlements, you must first be able to define your relationship as de facto.
 This will help in any property disputes that may arise.
 A court will generally take into account things like:

 - How long you have been together

 - The nature and extent of your common residence and so on.